Haber process: Elementary steps

 Reaction 5 occurs in three steps, forming NH, NH2, and then NH3.
-Experimental evidence points to reaction 2 as being slow, rate-determining step.
-This is not unexpected, since the bond is broken, the nitrogen triple bond is the strongest of the bonds that must be broken.
+Experimental evidence points to reaction 2 as being the slow, rate-determining step.
+This is not unexpected, since that step breaks the nitrogen triple bond, the strongest of the bonds broken in the process.

 As with all Haber–Bosch catalysts, nitrogen dissociation is the rate-determining step for ruthenium-activated carbon catalysts.
 The active center for ruthenium is a so-called B5 site, a 5-fold coordinated position on the Ru(0001) surface where two ruthenium atoms form a step edge with three ruthenium atoms on the Ru(0001) surface.
 The number of B5 sites depends on the size and shape of the ruthenium particles, the ruthenium precursor and the amount of ruthenium used.
 The reinforcing effect of the basic carrier used in the ruthenium catalyst is similar to the promoter effect of alkali metals used in the iron catalyst.